XZ Tauri

 XZ Tauri is a binary system approximately 140 pc away in the constellation Taurus.
 The system consists of two T Tauri stars orbiting each other about 6 billion kilometers apart (roughly the same distance as Pluto is from the Sun).
 The system made news in 2000 when a superflare was observed in the system.

 A third star, component C, has been observed at a separation of 0.09 ", but subsequent observations failed to find it.
 The T Tauri star HL Tauri, 23 " away, is also sometimes listed as a companion.

+The discovery by Pelageya Fedorovna Shajn, that XZ Tauri is a variable star, was announced in 1928.